binaryphile/concorde/README.md

 A few points for understanding the template:

--   the first half only defines functions, up until `sourced && return`
+-   the first half only defines functions, up until `sourced && return`;
-    -   this is so the test framework can test those functions
+    this is so the test framework can test those functions

 -   strict mode is only enabled when the script is not sourced, i.e. when the script is run from the command line, since it comes after `sourced && return`